top of page

 • In Heb.10:23-25, “Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
 And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.

 A third reason to prioritize Church is what God intends to do in each of us.
-While there may be no spectacular moment each and every week, the steady diet of the Word of God with the people of God will grow us into strong and steady Christians.
+While there may be no spectacular spiritual moment on any given week, the steady diet of God's Word with the people of God will grow us into strong and steady Christians.
 Being a regular member of a healthy Church will help us grow into Psalm 1 trees.
 Sturdy trees that come to decorate the lives of others through the beauty God has hung in our own lives (2 Cor.
 1)

 In their book, Humanity, John Hammett and Katie McKoy note several essential qualities about the gathered Church body: